BioNomad/Bioinformatica/pages_you_can_read/normalization/normalization.md

 is also useful to plot the standard deviation against the rank of the mean.
 The `vsn` library has a great function, `meanSDPlot()` to accomplish just that.
-In these plots we are essentially looking for the “flattest” plot, indicating a a more successful variance stabilization.
+In these plots we are essentially looking for the “flattest” plot, indicating a more successful variance stabilization.

 ``` r